ehaliewicz/genforth/README.md

 megaforth
 =========

-An interactive Forth for the Sega Mega Drive
+A 68000 Forth designed for the Sega Megadrive.

-Currently, it only builds on Windows, and it doesn't have a full interpreter yet.
+Currently, it requires the SGDK and only builds on Windows.